simpeg/inversion-design-ideas/README.md

 * Simplifies the inheritance tree by lowering the amount of inheritance levels.

 > [!NOTE]
-> These goals are not set in store and are flexible.
+> These goals are not set in stone and are flexible.
 We are free to add,
 > remove, and edit them at any point.

 ## License